 1. Your Idols/Favs

 It’s the stars, celebrities, or sports legends who set the prices, or have them set.
 Why Lamborghini or Hermès?
 Everyone pays a price for being a fan.
-A LIKEable image on Instagram to brag has a price, too.
-You may say with streamers and networks it’s too old school and tiring to stand in the stands, but you know nothing compares to the gathering, cheering, chanting, and seeing the action unfolded in front of you in a stadium.
+You may say, with streamers and networks, it’s too old school and tiring to stand in the stands, but no one knows better than you that nothing compares to the gathering, cheering, chanting, and seeing the action of superstars unfolded in front of your eyes in a stadium.

 2. Promoters

 While promoters are paid by ticket sales, venues are paid by the promoters.
-There’s the facility fee, not to mention the sanitisation, maintenance, crowd control, manpower of booking and promotions, ushers, security guards, etc.
+There’s the facility fee, not to mention the cost of sanitisation, maintenance, crowd control, manpower of bookings and promotions, ushers, security guards and more.

 4. Ticketing Companies

-The online ticketing system, the cost of your convenience of not having to go to the box office counter, the miscellaneous expenses associated with processing, and the generation of emails with QR code or printing of a physical ticket and its delivery fee.
+It's mainly the online ticketing system, aka the cost of your convenience of not having to go to the box office counter, miscellaneous expenses associated with processing, and the cost of generation of emails with QR code or printing of a physical ticket and its delivery fee.

 5. Resellers